Fedora31/no-hats-bgum/README.md

 ### no\_unusuals.vpk

 - This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure 1 list).
-I'm not the the person maintaining this mod thus I will not update it if some unusuals are still appearing.
+I'm not the person maintaining this mod thus I will not update it if some unusuals are still appearing.

 ### no\_christmas\_lights.vpk